jnozzi/cocoadev.com/markdown/BookMacOSXDevGuide.md

 ----
 * See [http://cocoa.mamasam.com/COCOADEV/2001/10/2/16495.php] for a discussion of this book.
 Not very enticing.

-* I haven't seen this one, but I have this author's Rhapsody book and while it was useful 4 years ago when the only other docs available were a few recycled General/NeXT General/PDFs from Apple, that doesn't make it a good book.
+* I haven't seen this one, but I have this author's Rhapsody book and while it was useful 4 years ago when the only other docs available were a few recycled NeXT PDFs from Apple, that doesn't make it a good book.
 The API reference section was essentially a list of method names without arg or return types, and no description forthcoming.
 I also spotted a few errors, even back then in my newB state.
 This book would have to be 5000% better to even be worth borrowing.